Nsustain/.github/profile/README.md

 #### Nsustain.com Source Code [[GitHub Repo](https://github.com/Nsustain/nsustain.com)]

-Every part of our website is
-open-source and is maintained
-at this repository.
+Every part of our website except for the database is open-source and is maintained at this repository.

 <br>